Skip to main content

-The Home Buyers’ Plan (HBP) is a program through the Canada Revenue Agency (CRA) that allows eligible first-time homebuyers to withdraw up to $60,000 tax-free from their RRSP, to be used towards a down payment on the purchase of the home.
+The Home Buyers’ Plan (HBP) is a program through the Canada Revenue Agency that allows eligible first-time homebuyers to withdraw up to $60,000 tax-free from their Registered Retirement Savings Plan (RRSP), to be used toward a down payment on the purchase of a home.

 There’s a little catch, however: you’ll need to pay the money back at a later date.